Back to Top

 I can’t really fault DICE for doing this, though.
 On the whole, Mirror’s Edge is and was an extremely experimental game.
 It’s doubtful that anyone would have even been able to figure this stuff out without first having Mirror’s Edge as a point of reference.
 For that reason, I can’t honestly be too mad about it.

-Previous article Interactive Friction: Mirror's Edge: Episode 4: Mattress Crates
+Interactive Friction: Mirror’s Edge: Episode 1: Running Start